DarekDGB/DigiByte-Adamantine-Wallet-OS/README.md

 - Telemetry
 - End-to-end test layers

-Adamantine Wallet is built to serve as the **primary gateway** for DigiByte’s next era:
+Adamantine Wallet OS is built to serve as the **primary gateway** for DigiByte’s next era:
 quantum-resistant, modular, secure, intelligent, and entirely open-source.

 ---